-Cambridge IGCSE Certificates are general qualifications that enable candidates to progress either directly to employment or to proceed to further qualifications.
+Cambridge IGCSEs are general qualifications that enable candidates to progress directly to employment, or to proceed to further qualifications in another subject area or at a higher level, requiring more specific knowledge, understanding and skills.

-Candidates who are awarded grades C to A in Cambridge IGCSE American History are well prepared to follow courses leading to Cambridge International AS and A Level History, or the equivalent.
+Candidates who are awarded grades A to C in Cambridge IGCSE American History (US) are well prepared to follow courses leading to Cambridge International AS & A Level History, or the equivalent.